marcov64/Lsd/Readme.txt

 5.1 Cygwin compiler installation (optional)
 *******************************************

 The Windows Cygwin installer can be downloaded at http://www.cygwin.com (make sure you download the "setup-x86_64.exe" file).
-Preferably, install Cygwin to the default directory ("C:\cygwin64").
+Preferably, install Cygwin to the default directory ("C:\cygwin64") or to the existing Cygwin directory in case of an update.
 If installing to a different directory please note that the same restrictions mentioned above, about folder using names WITHOUT spaces, also apply to Cygwin.
 Additionally to the packages automatically installed with Cygwin, four non-default packages are REQUIRED by LSD (gcc-core, mingw64-x86_64-gcc-g++, mingw64-x86_64-zlib, make, gdb and multitail).
+Alternatively, the pure-Cygwin, non-MinGW 64-bit gcc compiler can be also used, if matched with the corresponding Tcl/Tk and zlib libraries.
 Lastly, Cygwin must be added to the PATH environment variable (not done by the installer).

 Step-by-step procedure to install the Cygwing 64-bit compiler (an internet connection is required):